michaelgranado/hpl-rpi/README.md

 1. **fortran_mpi.tar.gz**: This is just the same normal openmpi but in addition with gcc and g++, it is compiled and linked with gfortran.
-This allows you to compile fortran-based MPI applications with mpi's fotran compiler toolchain.
+This allows you to compile fortran-based MPI applications with mpi's fortran compiler toolchain.
 I have already compiled it so you can just run to unpack it:

     ```tar xvf fortran_mpi.tar.gz```